Parameter estimation of eccentric massive black hole binaries with LISA and its cosmological implications: CATALOGS OF LISA GWs WITH ECCENTRICITY DISTRIBUTIONS

 In this appendix, we investigate the impact of a realistic orbital eccentricity distribution on the simulation of LISA catalogs and hence parameter estimation and cosmological inference.
 The analysis presented here complements the results in the main text and serves as a robustness check of our conclusions when eccentricity is drawn from astrophysically motivated distributions.

-We adopt the eccentricity distributions presented in Ref.~\cite{Bonetti:2018tpf}, where a semi-analytical model is employed to follow the co-evolution of massive black hole binaries (MBHBs) and their host galaxies.
+We adopt the eccentricity distributions presented in Ref.~\cite{Bonetti:2018tpf}, where a semianalytical model is employed to follow the cevolution of MBHBs and their host galaxies.
 That work considers three distinct evolutionary channels and two black hole seeding scenarios with different characteristic masses, which is consistent with the model used in our work.

-In Fig.~8 of Ref.~\cite{Bonetti:2018tpf}, the authors report the orbital eccentricity distributions evaluated at the innermost stable circular orbit (ISCO) for coalescing MBHBs with signal-to-noise ratio ${\rm SNR} > 8$.
+In Fig.~8 of Ref.~\cite{Bonetti:2018tpf}, the authors report the orbital eccentricity distributions evaluated at the ISCO for coalescing MBHBs with ${\rm SNR} > 8$.
 Using the relative detection rates of different channels as weights, we combine these distributions to construct an effective eccentricity distribution for the light-seed (PopIII) and heavy-seed (Q3d) models.
 The Q3nod model is not considered here, since the eccentricity primarily arises from time delay effects associated with environmental hardening, which are not included in the Q3nod scenario.

 To map the eccentricity from the ISCO to the LISA reference frequency $f_0 = 10^{-4}\,{\rm Hz}$, we employ the analytical relations between orbital eccentricity and frequency given in Eqs.~(2.4) and (2.5) of Ref.~\cite{Yunes:2009yz}.
 The resulting eccentricity distributions at $f_0 = 10^{-4}\,{\rm Hz}$ are shown in Fig.~\ref{fig:eccdis}.